 - Our school will not accept floral deliveries of latex balloons due to extreme allergies of a few of our students.

 - No outside food including birthday treats will be accepted until further notice.

 TEXTBOOKS / LIBRARY BOOKS

 Students are expected to take good care of textbooks and library books.
 Textbooks are furnished and students assume full responsibility for the care of books lent to them.
 Books are issued by the teacher and must be returned to that teacher at the completion of the school year or withdrawal from school.
-If a book is lost, it must be paid for before another book is issued to the student.
+If a book is lost, payments must be made toward the book before new books can be issued.
 If books are damaged, a damage charge is required depending on the degree of damage and the condition of the book when it was issued.
 If payment is not made by the end of the school year, then, according to state law, grade cards can be withheld.
 This year we are charging five cents a day for overdue library books.

 Anyone coming into the building must sign-in and receive a badge at the front desk.
 A visitor’s driver’s license will be scanned and a picture badge will be printed.
-Access throughout the building will be limited until further notice.
+Access throughout the building is limited for safety.
 Check out will occur when the visitor returns the badge to the office staff.

 One of the best ways to help your child is to become a volunteer.
 Waterville Community School has a Volunteer Program and will assist you in understanding our program and methods of working with the students.
 There are guidelines that have been developed and you must agree to work within those guidelines in order to be a volunteer.

 Students needing to withdraw from school must have a parent/guardian report to the office and receive a transfer form that must be signed by the parent/guardian and the principal.
 These signatures indicate clearance with regard to textbooks, library books, other school equipment, and debts.